syahrul12345/Battlecards/README.md

 ./backend
 ```

 That's it!
 If you've followed this steps in order, the backend will automatically serve the `index.html` file in the `/dist/` folder.
-You can visit your own Battlecards website
+You can visit your own Battlecards website at `http://localhost:5555`

 ### Backend architecture & design